Reconstruction of New Orleans: Differing circumstances

 FEMA caseworkers were charged with the responsibility of helping evacuees find housing and employment.
 Caseworkers had to help some former residents realize that moving back was unrealistic because some of the city was not being rebuilt.
 This created a diaspora as many evacuees wished to return to New Orleans but were not able to.

 Large areas of the city's public housing were targeted for demolition, inciting vocal protests from some, including architecture critic Nicolai Ouroussoff.

-The first new homes after Katrina in the Lower Ninth Ward were completed in 2007.

-On August 2, 2007, a judge ruled that some insurance companies were not liable for the damages sustained during Katrina.

 Homeless residents

 Duncan Plaza Tent Encampment November 2007.

 A challenge facing New Orleans was the exceptionally large homeless population created by Katrina.
 The number of homeless people living in New Orleans doubled to 12,000 people between the hurricane and mid-2007.
 With a post-Katrina population of 300,000 people, this meant that 1 in 25 people were homeless, an extremely high number and nearly three times that of any other US city.
 Most of the homeless were Katrina evacuees who returned to higher rents or who fell through the cracks of the federal system that was to provide temporary housing after the disaster.
 There were also some workers who came from out of state for the post-Katrina rebuilding boom but who subsequently lost their jobs.
 Compounding this problem, the number of beds for the homeless in the city decreased from a count of 2,800 before the storm to 2,000 as of May 2008.

 In January 2009, the New Orleans Legal Assistance Corporation's Homeless Department reevaluated the homelessness rate.
 They found that the post-Katrina homeless population decreased by 64% since the last survey two years prior.

 UNITY of Greater New Orleans reported 1,188 homeless people after their 2018 Point-in-Time count performed in January.
 As of 2018, New Orleans has maintained a "functional zero" in veteran homelessness for three years.
 Going forward, UNITY's efforts are focused on support for chronically homeless people with physical and/or mental disabilities.